EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Introduction

 \section{Introduction}

-Text-to-speech (TTS) aims to generate natural-sounding human speech from textual input~\cite{tan2021surveyneuralspeechsynthesis,xie2025controllablespeechsynthesisera}.
+Text-to-speech (TTS) aims to generate natural-sounding human speech from textual input~\citep{tan2021surveyneuralspeechsynthesis,xie2025controllablespeechsynthesisera}.
 It has been widely adopted in various domains, including voice assistants, robotics, and podcast production.
 Emotion-controllable TTS (EC-TTS) enhances this capability by enabling control over the emotional tone of synthesized speech, making it more expressive and engaging.
-Fine-grained EC-TTS takes this further by allowing precise modulation of attributes such as emotion intensity, pitch, and prosody at a local or even phoneme level.
-Such detailed control is vital for applications requiring nuanced expressiveness, e.g., personalized storytelling~\cite{rong2025audiogenietrainingfreemultiagentframework}, empathetic human-computer interaction~\cite{wadley2022future}, and precise speech editing~\cite{peng-etal-2024-voicecraft}.
+Fine-grained EC-TTS takes this further by allowing precise modulation of the conveyed emotion intensity in synthesized speech.
+Such detailed control is vital for applications requiring nuanced expressiveness, e.g., personalized storytelling~\citep{rong2025audiogenietrainingfreemultiagentframework}, empathetic human-computer interaction~\citep{wadley2022future}, and precise speech editing~\citep{peng-etal-2024-voicecraft}.

 Controlling the emotional tone of synthesized speech typically requires the simultaneous manipulation of multiple characteristics, such as pitch, energy, and prosody.
 Independently adjusting any of these attributes often leads to undesirable artifacts.
-Therefore, in the literature, existing methods commonly adopt a conditional generation paradigm, including \textbf{label-based} methods that incorporate discrete emotion labels~\cite{Cho2025EmoSphere++} and \textbf{description-based} methods that use textual emotion descriptions~\cite{yang2025emovoicellmbasedemotionaltexttospeech} as additional inputs to guide the speech synthesis process.
+Therefore, in the literature, existing methods commonly adopt a conditional generation paradigm, including \textbf{label-based} methods that incorporate discrete emotion labels~\citep{Cho2025EmoSphere++} and \textbf{description-based} methods that use textual emotion descriptions~\citep{yang2025emovoicellmbasedemotionaltexttospeech} as additional inputs to guide the speech synthesis process.